English Teaching & Graduate Assistantships

 Doctoral and second-year master's students with teaching assistantships teach three courses per academic year (two courses in one semester; one course in the other).
 Master's students teach only two courses in their first year in the program (one course per semester).

 When departmental need permits, graduate students with assistantships may teach an additional overload course (no more than one per year) for additional pay.

 Graduate students with assistantships may work in one of the following positions, which reduce the teaching expectation for the student by one or more courses.
 Applications for each position are taken in the spring semester for the following year.
 Students are selected by a faculty adviser based on their abilities and qualifications.

 Assistant Director of Composition

-Eligible individuals include graduate teaching assistants in any concentration and Group III faculty.
+Eligible individuals include graduate teaching assistants in any concentration and adjunct faculty.
 The Assistant Director will work 15 hours a week, in place of teaching a course.
 (The pay will be equal to teaching a course.)
 Those interested in applying should prepare a (no more than) two-page vita and a (no more than) two-page application letter which specifies (1) their interest in the position, (2) their qualifications for the position, and (3) the significance of this position in relation to their career plans.

 The Assistant Director will aid the Director in fulfilling many of the following responsibilities, as well as with specific research and teaching tasks: